mekkablue/Glyphs-Scripts/README.md

 * **New Tab with Glyphs Exceeding Zones:** Opens a new tab with all glyphs where the extremums do not lie within zones.
 * **New Tab with Glyphs in Alignment Zones:** Opens a new tab and lists all glyphs that reach into alignment zones.
 * **New Tab with Glyphs Not Reaching Into Zones:** Opens a new tab with all glyphs that do NOT reach into any top or bottom alignment zone.
 Only counts glyphs that contain paths in the current master.
 Ignores empty glyphs and compounds.
-* **Remove All Hints in Font:** Deletes all hints throughout the active font.
-Be careful.
+* **Remove PS Hints:** Deletes all stem and/or ghost hints throughout the current font, the selected master and/or the selected glyphs. *Needs Vanilla.*
-* **Remove Hints in Selected Glyphs:** Deletes hints in active layers of selected glyphs.
 * **Remove Zero Deltas in Selected Glyphs:** Goes through all layers of each selected glyph, and deletes all TT Delta Hints with an offset of zero.
 Detailed Report in Macro window.
 * **Set blueScale:** Sets maximum blueScale value (determining max size for overshoot suppression) possible in Font Info > Font.
 Outputs other options in Macro window.
 * **Set Family Alignment Zones:** Pick an instance and set its zones as Family Alignment Zones in *Font Info > Font > Custom Parameters.* *Needs Vanilla.*